Skip to main content

 The experience of lying awake when the world is asleep, or waking frequently through the night, is a profound form of biological dissonance.
 Your body understands the need for rest, yet it cannot fully surrender to it.
 This feeling of being at odds with your own internal rhythms is a critical data point.

 It is your physiology communicating a disruption in its exquisitely coordinated system of internal messaging, a system governed by hormones.
-Understanding the risks of using to address sleep disturbances begins with appreciating the fundamental roles these powerful molecules play in orchestrating the daily cycle of rest and activity.
+Understanding the risks of using hormonal interventions to address sleep disturbances begins with appreciating the fundamental roles these powerful molecules play in orchestrating the daily cycle of rest and activity.

 Hormones are the body’s chemical messengers, traveling through the bloodstream to instruct tissues and organs on how to function.
 They operate in a delicate, interconnected network where the output of one gland influences the activity of another.
 Sleep is not a passive state of shutdown; it is an active, highly regulated biological process.